jlvf/vf-sls-delpoy/README.md

 ### **View Options**

-> --view options can be mixed and matched by delaminating them with a comma: `--view download,resources,functions`
+> --view options can be mixed and matched by delaminating them with a comma: `--view download,resources,functions` or you can use them individually

 | Option  | Description |
 |:----------| :---------- |